-MYSTICISM :
+MYSTICISM

 This power grants the wizard the ability to meddle with powers beyond her understanding.
-She may convert piety to mana on a one to one basis and may substitute her occult for faith with either miracles or exorcisms.
+She may spend one action to convert any amount of piety to mana on a one to one basis and may substitute her occult for faith with either miracles or exorcisms.

-FAMILIAR 🖸
+FAMILIAR